chetansinghsajwan/notes/http/method-properties/safe.md

 # HTTP Method Safe Property

-A request method is safe it is a read only operation.
+A request method is safe it its defined semantics are read only operation.
 For example, [GET](/http/methods/get) method.

 ## References